thenexthub/Codira/docs/SIL/Types.md

         the SIL-level `self` parameter (by SIL convention mapped to the final formal parameter) mapped to the `self` and `_cmd` arguments of the implementation.
-    -   `@convention(method)` indicates a Swift instance method implementation.
-The function uses the Swift calling convention, using the special `self` parameter.
+    -   `@convention(method)` indicates a Codira instance method implementation.
+The function uses the Codira calling convention, using the special `self` parameter.
-    -   `@convention(witness_method)` indicates a Swift protocol method implementation.
+    -   `@convention(witness_method)` indicates a Codira protocol method implementation.
 The function's polymorphic convention is emitted in such a way as to guarantee that it is polymorphic across all possible implementors of the protocol.

 ### Layout Compatible Types

-(This section applies only to Swift 1.0 and will hopefully be obviated in future releases.)
+(This section applies only to Codira 1.0 and will hopefully be obviated in future releases.)

 SIL tries to be ignorant of the details of type layout, and low-level